newtl/WallWallet/README.md

 - Download your wallet from https://litecoinz.org/ (Windows version)

--Run the win.setup. and couse the folder usb/ltz as destination.
+- Run the win.setup. and couse the folder usb/ltz as destination.
 star:
   - After instlation do not finish and run Litecoinz (64-bit)!!